🇪🇨

 • Health insurance valid in Ecuador

-• Birth certificate (apostilled)
+• Apostilled birth certificate

-• Marriage certificate if including spouse (apostilled)
+• Apostilled marriage certificate if including spouse

 📝 Application Process

-1. 1Gather and apostille all documents
+1. 1Gather and apostille all documents in home country (FBI background check, birth certificate, marriage certificate)

-7. 7Pay visa fee upon approval
+6. 6Pay USD 270 visa grant fee upon approval

-9. 9Apply for Cédula at Civil Registry
+9. 9Apply for Cédula at Civil Registry within 15 days

 Apply Online